EVADE-Bench: Multimodal Benchmark for Evaluating and Enhancing Evasive Content Detection: Main Results

 \subsection{Single-Violation Results}

-In the \textbf{Single-Violation} task of EVADE, the performance of both LLMs and VLMs is generally suboptimal, with substantial variability across models.
-As shown in Table~\ref{tab:singleriskoverall} and Table~\ref{tab:vlm_main_results}, the closed-source model \textbf{Gemini-2.5-pro} consistently achieves the highest accuracy across the six violation categories, followed closely by \textbf{Qwen-VL-Max}.
-Among open-source VLMs, \textbf{Qwen2.5-VL-72B} performs best, demonstrating competitive performance despite its open-source status.
-In contrast, \textbf{Deepseek-VL2-27B} shows the weakest performance, significantly lagging behind even smaller models such as the 8B-scale VLMs, highlighting inconsistencies in architecture and training quality across model families.
+For VLMs processing image-text pair inputs, as shown in \textbf{Table~\ref{tab:singleriskoverall}}, the closed-source models Claude-3.7-sonnet and GPT-4o achieve the highest overall accuracy across all six categories.
+Among open-source VLMs, Qwen2.5-VL-72B demonstrates the best performance, showing competitive results despite its open-source nature.
+In contrast, DeepSeek-VL2-27B shows the weakest performance, significantly lagging behind even smaller models such as 8B-parameter VLMs, highlighting the impact of model architecture and training strategies rather than model size alone.

-For LLMs on text-based inputs, the \textbf{LLaMA series} struggles significantly due to limited Chinese language capabilities.
+For LLMs processing pure text inputs, the LLaMA series struggles significantly due to limited Chinese language capabilities.
 Even the 70B version of LLaMA performs only at par with the 7B version of the Qwen series, revealing a critical limitation in multilingual robustness for otherwise powerful models.

-\textbf{Qwen3} \citep{qwen3} is a newly released series of \textbf{LLMs} that integrates both "thinking" and "non-thinking" modes within a single architecture.
-However, as shown in Table~\ref{tab:qwen3_singlerisk_result}, the largest variant, \textbf{Qwen3-235B-A22B}, still underperforms relative to \textbf{Deepseek-R1-671B} and \textbf{Deepseek-V3-671B}, and shows only marginal gains over \textbf{Qwen-2.5-72B}.
-Surprisingly, enabling the thinking mode provides little to no improvement and even leads to performance regressions in models like \textbf{Qwen3-32B}.
+Qwen3\citep{yang2025qwen3technicalreport} is a released series of LLMs that integrates both \textit{thinking} and \textit{non-thinking} modes within a single architecture.
+However, as shown in \textbf{Table~\ref{tab:qwen3_singlerisk_result}}, its largest variant, Qwen3-235B-A22B, still underperforms compared to DeepSeek-R1-671B and DeepSeek-V3-671B.
+Surprisingly, enabling the thinking mode yields minimal improvements and even leads to performance degradation in some models, such as Qwen3-32B.

-A critical observation across all models is the significant gap between \textbf{partial accuracy} and \textbf{full accuracy}, often exceeding 10\%.
-To illustrate this gap, we highlight \textbf{Claude-3.7-sonnet} (Figure~\ref{fig:claude37}) as the best-performing closed-source model and \textbf{Qwen2.5-VL-72B} (Figure~\ref{fig:qwen25vl72b}) as the strongest open-source VLM.
-This discrepancy underscores the difficulty models face in achieving complete understanding: while they may capture partial intent or surface-level features, they frequently miss critical semantic or visual details, especially in cases involving metaphorical language, euphemisms, or evasive imagery designed to circumvent moderation.